-This Asparagus with Lemon-Mustard Vinaigrette was simple and bursting with flavor, and this amazing asparagus is low-carb, Keto, low-glycemic, gluten-free, dairy-free, vegan, Whole 30, Paleo, and South Beach Diet friendly, so enjoy!
+This Barely-Cooked Asparagus with Lemon-Mustard Vinaigrette is simple to make and bursting with flavor, and this amazing asparagus is low-carb, Keto, low-glycemic, gluten-free, dairy-free, vegan, Whole 30, Paleo, and South Beach Diet friendly, so enjoy!
 Use the Diet-Type Index to find more recipes like this one.

 This easy recipe for Barely Cooked Asparagus with Lemon-Mustard Vinaigrette was part of an asparagus binge I got started on after I made this sheet pan meal with salmon and asparagus.
 I guess if you’re going to binge on a certain food, eating a lot of asparagus is not all bad, wouldn’t you agree?
 And there are so many ways to make asparagus taste amazing with little effort, that when I see asparagus start to appear in the market every spring, I usually can’t resist buying some!

 Barely Cooked Asparagus with Lemon-Mustard Vinaigrette recipe came from a cookbook by Jack Bishop called Vegetables Every Day; a book that’s one of my favorite sources for vegetable recipes.
 In this book I’ve found so many interesting vegetable recipes like Parmesan Encrusted Zucchini and Roasted Radishes with Soy Sauce and Toasted Sesame Seed

 If you’re growing vegetables and might like a good book to help with ideas for cooking cooking them, I heartily recommend Vegetables Every Day.
 (That’s an affiliate link.)